-Each of them costs less than $50, yet provides good video and average audio quality.
+Each of these webcams costs less than $50, yet they provide good video and average audio quality.

 ⚡️ Pro hint: When you think about video quality, you have to add lighting to the equation.
-You can still have an outstanding quality with a mediocre webcam if your lighting is properly set.
-Remember, purchasing an expensive webcam doesn’t guarantee you an amazing picture — the key is lighting.
+You can still have outstanding quality with a mediocre webcam if your lighting is properly set.
+Remember, purchasing an expensive webcam doesn’t guarantee you an amazing picture — lighting does.

 There you have it — the mostly undisputed champions in the field of webcams.
-Although any one of them would work well for streaming, you should still invest some time into figuring out what is the best webcam for your situation.
+Although any one of them would work well for streaming, you should still invest some time into determining the best webcam for your situation.

-Some of the webcams will have price-driving features you just don’t need.
-Others will have features you find necessary.
+Some webcams will have price-driving features you simply don’t need, while others will have features you find necessary.
 If you stream your content to multiple websites, you’ll have to consider the requirements and limitations of all the platforms you use.
 Take your time, shop around, and make sure you’re always streaming the best quality content you can, looks included.